deadlysyntax/the-gatherer/README.md

 ### Introduction

-**Outrider Data Framework provides structure and tools for collecting, cleaning, storing and analysing data from around the web**
+Outrider provides tools and structure for managing multiple web scraping and data analysis tasks.
+It is a command-line interface and useful for collecting, cleaning, storing and analysing data from the web.

-Built using Ruby and Python, Outrider's purpose is to provide an easy-to-use interface and set of tools to help create and run tasks that can programmatically visit, process, scrape, clean, store, analyse, access and display data from online sources.

-Outrider projects are easily created using a rake command and your new project file automatically has access to the OutriderTools API and database.
+* Download Outrider `git clone https://github.com/deadlysyntax/outrider.git` and on the command-line change into the directory.
+* Setup database by importing ./config/schema.sql into MySQL.
+Create a new file in ./config/database.yml to specify db connection details.
+* Create a new project `rake project:build['project_name','http://domain.com']` - give it a name and the url of the domain you want to work with.
+This creates the necessary entries in the database and generates a new folder in ./projects.
+It creates a file within the new project folder called auxiliary.rb.
+* Edit auxiliary.rb to define what actions to take specific to this project.
+To crawl a domain, define a crawl method and within it use the Outrider API function `Outrider::Crawl::site()` and define what data you'd like to pull from each page.
+* Run `./lib/ignite.rb crawl -p project_name` to start the crawling process.

 ### Features